 Print Competition

-Twelve members presented prints in the first half of the evening.
+Eighteen members presented prints in the first half of the evening.

 DPI Competition

-Twenty-seven members entered the DPI competition in the second half of the evening.
+Twenty-five members entered the DPI competition in the second half of the evening.

 Finally